mbbu-beep/cybersecurity-blogs/cybersecurity-unlocked/README.md

 ### Cybersecurity basics in plain English

-Cybersecurity does not have to be complicated.

-This section breaks common security topics into short, practical explanations for beginners, nontechnical users, and anyone who just wants to know what they actually need to do.
+This section breaks common security topics into short, practical explanations for beginners & nontechnical users.

 No long lectures.
 No assumption that you already understand the terminology.
-Just the basics, why they matter, and what action to take next.
+Just the basics, why they matter, and what action to take next🫱🏻‍🫲🏻

 ## What You’ll Find Here